fortran-lang/stdlib/doc/specs/stdlib_hash_maps.md

 is unmapped.

 `inmap`: shall be a scalar integer expression of kind `int_index`.
 It is an `intent(in)` argument.
-It is the index to the inverse table identifying the unmapped entry.
+It is the non-zero index to the inverse table identifying the unmapped entry.

+* If ``inmap` is zero or `key` hass been eliminated from the table subsequent to the generation of `inmap`, or `map` has been rehashed subsequent to the generation of `inmap`, `other` is undefined.

 `key`: shall be a variable of type `key_type`
 `INT8`, or an allocatable length default character.
 It is an